Seedance 2.5

 Overview

 Seedance is the video half of ByteDance's generative media stack; Seedream 5.0 is the image half.
+For the launch itself, see Seedance 2.5 Ships: 30-Second Video in a Single Pass.

 A note on naming

-Seedance 2.5 has not shipped.
-It was announced on June 23, 2026 at the Volcano Engine FORCE conference in Beijing (Volcano Engine's own event page confirms the 2026.06.23–06.24 dates and the venue, though it names no model versions).
-A wave of SEO posts since then describe Seedance 2.5 as released, shipped, or "out now."
+Seedance 2.5 was first announced on June 23, 2026 at the Volcano Engine FORCE conference in Beijing (Volcano Engine's event page confirms the 2026.06.23โ€“06.24 dates, though it names no model versions), and then did not exist as a product for five weeks.
+As late as July 8, 2026 ByteDance's own Dreamina page read "Seedance 2.5 is coming soon!" while a wave of third-party posts described the model as released, shipped or "out now."
+Capability figures circulated during that window that no primary source supported.

 Capabilities